Welcome

 Silencing Scepticism: The Quiet Persecution of West African Atheists

 Being irreligious or an atheist in Africa has always been an uphill battle.
-Unlike forms of religious scepticism in the Middle East, where the strict enforcement of the Sharia represses religious diversity, and unlike the Americas, where conservative Catholics and evangelical groups frequently target secular groups, atheists and irreligious people in Africa must confront a myriad of oppositional forces.
+Unlike forms of religious scepticism in the Middle East, where the strict enforcement of the Sharia represses religious diversity, and unlike the Americas, where conservative Catholics and increasingly fervent evangelical groups frequently target secular groups, atheists and irreligious people in Africa must confront a myriad of oppositional forces.
 Scott Jacobsen of Humanists International, who has voiced support for similar projects across Africa, compares the burden of irreligious Africans to Atlas carrying the world on his shoulders.
 He writes that “African atheists and Humanists are simultaneously confronting: Arab colonialist influence through Islam.
 European colonialist influence through Christianity.
 Traditional superstitions and indigenous beliefs that existed before colonization and persist today.
 It is an enormous challenge, and that is what makes the African case so unique.
 There, atheists are not just fighting against one ideological system—they are combating all three simultaneously”.

-In 2020, Bala was appointed the president of the Humanists Accosication of Nigeria, however this only intensified his troubles.
-After sharing criticism of the life of Prophet Muhammad on Facebook in April 2022, he was arrested for blasphemy.
+In 2020, Bala was appointed the president of the Humanists Association of Nigeria, however this only intensified his troubles.
+After sharing criticism of the life of the Islamic Prophet Muhammad on Facebook in April 2022, he was arrested for blasphemy.
 Fearing death, he reached out to Nigerian secular activist Leo Igwe, who works to support those accused of witchcraft navigate the legal process.
 Igwe worked alongside numerous secular organisations, including the Atheist Alliance International and the United States Commission on International Religious Freedom, pressed the Nigerian government for Bala’s release.
 Yet, after a two-year long legal battle, Bala was sentenced to 24 years in prison, one year for each of the 24 charges brought against him.
 Following sustained pressure from European governments and continued campaigns by Humanists International intensified, Bala was released in late 2024.
 He went into hiding in Lagos before relocating to Bavaria, Germany, with assistance from the German government and a fellowship through Humanist Society’s Shelter Program.

 Image courtesy of Muntaka Chasant via Wikimedia Commons, ©2019.
 Some rights reserved.